ergoplatform/website/content/en/blog/2020-08-28-transcript-of-first-q-a-session-with-robert-kornacki.md

 And these oracle pools are now fully usable on-chain for any dApp anyone wishes to create.
 Simply use the oracle pool NFT id as a reference to find the latest oracle pool UTXO, and you can have oracle data immediately available for your dApps.

-**So the incentives for the oracle pools will need to constantly be filled, this means users pay as they go or do they just send a large payment and it slowly depletes as it is used?**
+**So the incentives for the Oracle Pools will need to constantly be filled, this means users pay as they go or do they just send a large payment and it slowly depletes as it is used?**

 Good question.
 The idea is that with the UTXO-model, large dApps can enforce that users pay out a single output a very small % of a fee that goes to the Oracle Pools automatically.